Azure/azure-api-style-guide/docs/azure-ruleset.md

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.

+### az-path-parameter-names

+Path parameter names should be consistent across all paths.

 ### az-path-parameter-schema

 Path parameters should be defined as `type: string` with a `maxLength` and a `pattern` that restricts